shilpagopi/ML/Recap/Logistic Regression.md

 > Probability = h (as it is a value between 0 and 1)

+* The input to the sigmoid function ‘g’ doesn’t need to be linear function.
+It can very well be a circle or any shape. z = w1x1^2 + w2x2^2

+* We cannot use the same cost function that we used for linear regression because the Sigmoid Function will cause the output to be wavy, causing many local optima.
+  In other words, it will not be a convex function.
+Hence, the cost function is transformed using the logarithm of the sigmoid function.

 # Multinomial/Softmax Logistic Regression
 ```
 Do the maths, considering K labels.
 It will turn out to be equivalent to training independent k-1 regressors.
 Separate w for each class.